srosenzweig09-forks/PH482_582_Sp22/Exercises/SubmissionDetails.md

 ## Submission Format

 You will submit the Jupyter Notebooks as PDF.
-Google Colab a PDF can be exported under `File` `Print` and then it depends on your operating system.
+In Google Colab a PDF can be exported under `File` `Print` and then it depends on your operating system.

 ## File Name Convention